digital-fabric/polyphony/docs/fiber-scheduling.md

 ## Scheduler-less scheduling

-Polyphony relies on [libev](http://software.schmorp.de/pkg/libev.html) for handling events such as I/O readiness, timers and signals.
+Polyphony relies on [io_uring](https://man.archlinux.org/man/io_uring.7) or [libev](http://software.schmorp.de/pkg/libev.html) for handling I/O operations such as reading or writing to file descriptors, waiting for timers or processes.
 In most event reactor-based libraries and frameworks, such as `nio4r`, `EventMachine` or `node.js`, the entire application is run inside of a reactor loop, and event callbacks are used to schedule user-supplied code *from inside the loop*.

 In Polyphony, however, we have chosen a concurrency model that does not use a loop to schedule fibers.
 In fact, in Polyphony there's no outer reactor loop, and there's no *scheduler* per se running on a separate execution context.

 Instead, Polyphony maintains for each thread a run queue, a list of `:runnable` fibers.
-If no fiber is `:runnable`, Polyphony will run the libev event loop until at least one event has occurred.
+If no fiber is `:runnable`, Polyphony will run the underlying event reactor (using io_uring or libev) until at least one event has occurred.
 Events are handled by adding the corresponding fibers onto the run queue.
 Finally, control is transferred to the first fiber on the run queue, which will run until it blocks or terminates, at which point control is transferred to the next runnable fiber.

 This approach has numerous benefits:

 - No separate reactor fiber that needs to be resumed on each blocking operation, leading to less context switches, and less bookkeeping.
-- Clear separation between the reactor code (the `libev` code) and the fiber scheduling code.
+- Clear separation between the I/O backend code and the fiber scheduling code.
 - Much less time is spent in event loop callbacks, letting the event loop run more efficiently.
 - Fibers are switched outside of the event reactor code, making it easier to